JonathanXiang/cse15l-lab-reports/index.md

 ## Step 1: Install Visual Studio Code

-To install Visual Studio Code, go to this [link](https://code.visualstudio.com/) and download Visual Studio Code for whatever operating system your device is using.
+To install Visual Studio Code, go to this [link](https://code.visualstudio.com/) and select whatever operating system your device is using (mac, Windows, etc.).
+After you have selected the correct operating system, click the download button.

-When you are done downloading, launch VScode.
+When you are done downloading, launch the set up program (the thing you just downloaded).
+Following the steps it asks of you should lead you to finishing the installation.

+After that, launch VSCode.
 Your screen should look something like the image below, though it may have a different color scheme.

 ![Image](VScodeStartScreen.png)